Stay Connected here for 2018 up-coming schedule. In the mean time take a minute to visit our 2017 film program below. See you at the Movies.

 A Call to Action A Woman with a Vision, fourteen years ago, RED NATION FILM FESTIVAL The Authentic Voice of American Indian & Indigenous Cinema was born 2003.
 Up until that time Native Cinema did not exist in Hollywood.
 The past 14 years RED NATION FILM FESTIVAL has garnered support from several art foundations, entertainment corporations, production companies, distribution companies, Native American tribes and Celebrities.

-Film LA Inc, Honest Engine Films, American Film Institute, Outfest, Slamdance, One Bowl Productions, XLrator Media, Real Mohawk Entertainment, NBCUniversal, HBO, CBS Entertainment Diversity, FOX Entertainment Group, Turner Foundation, Turner Company, CBS Corporation, The Walt Disney Company, Disney ABC Television Group, TNT , Screen Actors Guide, SAG/Aftra Foundation, David Geffen, Mark Ruffalo, Ed Begley Jr., Joe Pykya, Jane Goodall, Paramount, Grammy Foundation, The James Irvine Foundation, California Community Foundation, The Education Foundation of America, The Martin Foundation, Texaco Foundation, Los Angeles Department of Cultural Affairs, Writers Guild of America West, ABC7, CBS2, NBC4, KCAL 9, KCRW, KPFK, AT & T, Toys R Us, FORD, APLA Aids Project, BMI, Amerba Music, JUSTWater, The Gap, Sony U.S.A.,
+Such as: Film LA Inc, Honest Engine Films, American Film Institute, Outfest, Slamdance, One Bowl Productions, XLrator Media, Real Mohawk Entertainment, NBCUniversal, HBO, CBS Entertainment Diversity, FOX Entertainment Group, Turner Foundation, Turner Company, CBS Corporation, The Walt Disney Company, Disney ABC Television Group, TNT , Screen Actors Guide, SAG/Aftra Foundation, David Geffen, Mark Ruffalo, Ed Begley Jr., Joe Pykya, Jane Goodall, Paramount, Grammy Foundation, The James Irvine Foundation, California Community Foundation, The Education Foundation of America, The Martin Foundation, Texaco Foundation, Los Angeles Department of Cultural Affairs, Writers Guild of America West, ABC7, CBS2, NBC4, KCAL 9, KCRW, KPFK, AT & T, Toys R Us, FORD, APLA Aids Project, BMI, Amerba Music, JUSTWater, The Gap, Sony U.S.A.,

 Former Governor of California Arnold Schwarzenegger, Former Lieutenant Governor of the State of California Cruz M. Bustamante, former U.S. Representative from Ohio Dennis Kucinich, Former Governor of New Mexico Bill Richardson, Former Mayor of City of Santa Fe Debbie Jaramillo and Mayor of The City Santa Fe Javier Gonzales.